When Korn named its seventh studio album “See You on the Other Side,” the band really meant it.

 Radio responded to the invite by jumping on the song, which is No. 7 on Billboard’s Mainstream Rock chart and No. 12 on the Modern Rock tally.
 In fact, thanks to several remixes, “Twisted Transistor” is Korn’s first charting single on the Hot Dance Music/Club Play list.

-Formerly on Immortal/Epic, Davis is excited about the partnership Korn forged with Virgin parent EMI, which invested $25 million in a unique revenue-sharing deal with the act.
-The investment earns the record company an estimated 30% stake in Korn's overall business, including record sales, touring, merchandise, publishing and licensing during the course of a two-album/two-tour deal.
+The partnership Korn forged with Virgin parent EMI, which invested $25 million in a unique revenue-sharing deal with the act.
+The investment earns the record company an estimated 30% stake in Korn’s overall business, including record sales, touring, merchandise, publishing and licensing during the course of a two-album/two-tour deal.

 “Traditional record deals are just real shady and basically are whoring bands out and paying for the mistakes [the labels] make” when other acts do not succeed, Davis says.